ER Diagram for Restaurant Management System

 What is a Restaurant Management System?

 Restaurant management software aims to simplify some of the most common management duties in the restaurant industry.
-For example, it can combine information from different online booking channels so you can see all reservations and keep this information up to date to avoid double bookings.
+For example, it can combine information from several online booking channels so you can see all reservations and avoid double bookings.

 Restaurant Management System ER Diagram